-The CCFNM works to assure that every child in New Mexico who is diagnosed with and treated for pediatric cancer at a New Mexico Pediatric Oncology Facility, receives the resources necessary to ensure that they have access to the best possible care for their physical, emotional and financial well being.
+The CCFNM works to assure that every person in New Mexico who is diagnosed with and treated for pediatric cancer at a New Mexico Pediatric Oncology Facility, receives the resources necessary to ensure that they have access to the best possible care for their physical, emotional and financial well-being.

 The CCFNM works collaboratively with community partners for the well being of our children and families.

 The CCFNM values and appreciates our volunteers and donors and strives to be excellent stewards of the funding they provide for our families.